oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * It reads CSAF documents and interprets them according to the semantics defined in section 3.
 * It satisfies those normative requirements in section 3 that are designated as applying to CSAF consumers.

-## 5.12 Conformance Clause 11: Viewer
+## 5.12 Conformance Clause 11: CSAF viewer

-A viewer satisfies the "viewer" conformance profile if:
+A viewer satisfies the "CSAF viewer" conformance profile if:

 * It satisfies the "CSAF consumer" conformance profile.
-* It additionally satisfies the normative requirements in section 3 that are designated as applying to viewers.
+* It additionally satisfies the normative requirements given below.

+* For each CVSS-Score in `/vulnerabilities[]/scores[]`:
+  * It must prefer the `vector` it there is an inconsistency between the `vector' and any other sibling attribute.
+  * It should prefer the item of `scores[]` for each `product_id` which has the highest CVSS Base Score and newest CVSS version (in that order) if a `product_id` is listed in more than one item of `scores[]`.

 (Note: The [OASIS TC Process](https://www.oasis-open.org/policies-guidelines/tc-process#wpComponentsConfClause) requires that a specification approved by the TC at the Committee Specification Public Review Draft, Committee Specification or OASIS Standard level must include a separate section, listing a set of numbered conformance clauses, to which any implementation of the specification must adhere in order to claim conformance to the specification (or any optional portion thereof).
 This is done by listing the conformance clauses here.
 For the definition of "conformance clause," see [OASIS Defined Terms](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2017-05-26#dConformanceClause).